 For purposes of our discussion, we have included the results of operations of the Predecessor, Enhance Interactive.
-The comparative periods presented are the combined periods of January 17, 2003 (inception) to March 31, 2003 and Enhance Interactive's results from January 1, 2003 to February 28, 2003 (2003 period) compared to the quarter ended March 31, 2004 (2004 period).
+The comparative periods presented are the quarter ended June 30, 2003 and 2004 and the combined periods of January 17, 2003 (inception) to June 30, 2003 and Enhance Interactive's results from January 1, 2003 to February 28, 2003 (2003 period) compared to the six months ended June 30, 2004 (2004 period).
 Included in the 2003 period are the overlapping operating activities of Enhance Interactive and our operating activities for the period of January 17, 2003 (inception) through February 28, 2003.
-During January 17, 2003 (inception) through February 28, 2003.
 During January 17, 2003 (inception) through February 28, 2003, we were involved in business and product development, as well as financing and acquisition initiatives and accordingly, our activities were different from the operating activities of Enhance Interactive.